alexclassroom/auto-hide-admin-bar/readme.txt

 * Removed Admin settings, since they were not used.

 = 1.4.1 =
 * Fixed checking for existing options values.
-[Props: hanfox](https://wordpress.org/support/topic/updating-to-v1-4-throws-errors-due-to-new-empty-options/)
+[Props: hanfox](https://wordpress.org/support/topic/updating-to-v1-4-throws-errors-due-to-new-empty-options/).

 = 1.4 =
 * Added option to show an arrow when the toolbar is hidden.
-[Link to suggestion](https://wordpress.org/support/topic/show-small-arrow-when-hidden/)
+[Link to suggestion](https://wordpress.org/support/topic/show-small-arrow-when-hidden/).

 = 1.3.1 =
 * Fixed SSL mixed content issue.
-Props: @steveec-1, topic: https://wordpress.org/support/topic/ssl-mixed-content-9/
+Props: @steveec-1, [topic](https://wordpress.org/support/topic/ssl-mixed-content-9/).

 = 1.3 =
 * Fixed issue when using Beaver Builder 2.x+.